eduardolundgren/dotfiles/README.md

 * Use columns view in all Finder windows by default
 * Use scroll gesture with the Ctrl (^) modifier key to zoom
 * When performing a search, search the current folder by default

-* For the full configuration list [click here](https://github.com/eduardolundgren/dotfiles/blob/master/templates/.osx)
+For the full configuration list [click here](https://github.com/eduardolundgren/dotfiles/blob/master/templates/.osx)

 ## Credits

-* Iterative installation based on [@holman's dotfiles](https://github.com/holman/dotfiles)
-* OSX defaults based on [@mathiasbynens's dotfiles](https://github.com/mathiasbynens/dotfiles)
+* OS X defaults based on [@mathiasbynens's dotfiles](https://github.com/mathiasbynens/dotfiles)
-* Colorful logs based on [@davidsonfellipe's dotfiles](https://github.com/davidsonfellipe/dotfiles)
 * Themes based on [@zenorocha's dracula](https://github.com/zenorocha/dracula-theme)

 ## Contributing